staking-foundation/docs/docs/20-operators.md

 # Running a Diva Operator node

-A node operator on the Ethereum network plays a crucial role in maintaining the network's security and stability by running an Ethereum node.
+A node operator on the Ethereum network plays a crucial role in maintaining the network's security and stability.
 Each node stores a copy of the blockchain ledger, validates transactions, and participates in the consensus process, ensuring only legitimate transactions are added to the blockchain.

-**A Diva node is an extension of an Ethereum node:**
+**A Diva Operator node is an extension of an Ethereum node,** aiming to perform validation duties more efficiently:

 - It connects to Ethereum by using existing Execution, Consensus, Validation and MEV-boost clients.
-- It coordinates with other Diva nodes via a P2P network to generate and manage key shares.
+- It coordinates with other Diva nodes via a P2P network to generate and manage key shares using MPC DKG.
-- It fulfils validation duties in coordination with other Diva clients using [Diva'sDVT](dvt).
+- It fulfils validation duties in coordination with other Diva clients using [Diva's DVT](dvt).

 **The Diva Smart contract wraps the Ethereum PoS deposit contract**, extending its functionalities to: